aleshaleksey/fansys23/01-quick-start.md

 + 1 background skill
 + 3 level points
 + 1 save in which they are proficient
-+ 3 dice points (NB: these are neither skills nor abilities...)
 + 1 homeland

 #### Skills and proficiencies